MathWorks-Teaching-Resources/Machine-Learning-for-Regression/README.md

 ## Products

 MATLAB® is used throughout.
 Tools from Statistics and Machine Learning Toolbox™, Deep Learning Toolbox™, and Econometrics Toolbox™ are used frequently as well.
 Parallel Computing Toolbox™ is utilized specifically for the [parfor](https://www.mathworks.com/help/parallel-computing/parfor.html) function.
+Curve Fitting Toolbox™ is used specifically for the [fittype](https://www.mathworks.com/help/curvefit/fittype.html) function.

 # Scripts